Dan E. Parfitt - Davis CA, Joseph Maranto - Bakersfield CA, Craig E. Kallsen - Bakersfield CA,

 A new and distinct variety of pistachio tree denominated ‘Lost Hills’ is described.
 This selections most significant advantage is the superior size and appearance of the in-shell nut.
 The variety is less chilling sensitive than ‘Kerman’ which improves uniformity of foliation, bloom, nut set, nut fill and uniformity of nut maturity at harvest.

-Dan E. Parfitt - Davis CA, Joseph Maranto - Bakersfield CA, Craig E. Kallsen - Bakersfield CA,
+Dan E. Parfitt - Davis CA, US Joseph Maranto - Bakersfield CA, US Craig E. Kallsen - Bakersfield CA, US

 Assignee: